-Shocking that criminal case filed against journalist for salt-roti midday meal story
+Shocking that case filed against journalist for salt-roti midday meal story: Editors Guild

 Lucknow, Sep 2: The Editors Guild of India on Monday described as "cruel" and a "classic case of shooting the messenger" the Uttar Pradesh government's action of filing an FIR against a journalist for his report that rotis and salt were being served to children at a school in Mirzapur.